bingqingxiang/C-DOT/README.md

 # Synthetic Experiment

 ## Steps to reproduce
-To obtain our results we ran the `Preprocess.ipynb` file which will produce a  folder called `mnist100`.
+To obtain our results we uncomment the Design Data block and ran the `Preprocess.ipynb` file which will produce a  folder called `synthetic_n{}r{}g{}` which include n(number of nodes) pickle files.
 Updload the folder to a cluster and run the 'run.py' file after the code has finished running.
 Once it is finished copy the generated `.pickle` files to your local machine and run the `plot_synthetic.py` script in python which will produce a plot of the average test error for each algorithm.

 ## Runtime
 On our servers this job completed in 1 hours and 52 minutes.
 This may vary depending on your computational power.

+# Realworld Experiments
+First step is to download the real-world datasets from official websites.
+To obtain our results we uncomment the corresponding block and ran the `Preprocess.ipynb` file which will produce a  folder called `{dataset's name}{number of nodes}` which include n(number of nodes) pickle files.
+Updload the folder to a cluster and run the 'run.py' file after the code has finished running.
+Once it is finished copy the generated `.pickle` files to your local machine and run the `plot_synthetic.py` script in python which will produce a plot of the average test error for each algorithm.

 <a name="contributors"></a>
 # Contributors